Expungement Lawyer in Raleigh

 Offenders under age 22 could file to have certain drug convictions expunged, including some misdemeanor and felony possession charges.
 The accused must wait at least 12 months after the date of the conviction before filing a petition.
 He or she also must not have any other convictions.

 If you have faced charges and met conditions for expungement in Wake County, contact a Raleigh expunction lawyer at Coolidge Law Firm.
 You may not have to live with the burden of a criminal record.
 The attorneys will fight hard for the sealing or expungement of your records.
-Call (919) 239-8448 to schedule a free consultation.
+Call (919) 239-8448 or fill out the form below to schedule a free consultation.